mahmoodziabar/Data-for-GFM-paper/README.md

-# Data-for-GMD-paper
 --- # Annotation for Dataset

-Title: 'Data for: Basin-scale gyres and mesoscale eddies in large lakes: A novel procedure for their detection and characterization, assessed in Lake Geneva'
+Title: 'Data for: Chimney-like intense pelagic upwelling in the center of basin-scale cyclonic gyres in large Lake Geneva'

-Associated Publication: 'S. M. Hamze-Ziabari, U. Lemmin, M. Foroughan, and D. A. Barry (2022).
-"Basin-scale gyres and mesoscale eddies in large lakes: A novel procedure for their detection and characterization, assessed in Lake Geneva".
-Submitted to Geoscientific Model Development.'
+Associated Publication: 'S. M. Hamze-Ziabari, U. Lemmin, M. Foroughan, R. S. Reiss, and D. A. Barry (2022).
+"Chimney-like intense pelagic upwelling in the center of basin-scale cyclonic gyres in large Lake Geneva.'

-Description: ' The data include measurements from Acoustic Doppler Current Profilers (ADCP) along with the predefined transects described in the main text.
+Description: ' The data include measurements from Acoustic Doppler Current Profilers (ADCP) and the Conductivity Temperature Depth (CTD) instruments along with the predefined transects described in the main text.
 The three-dimensional model used in this study is based on the MIT General Circulation Model (MITgcm, http://mitgcm.org/, https://doi.org/10.1029/96JC02775).
 The model confguration and codes are included.